kilanmundera/Splunk-Saved-Searches-Bulk-Updater/README.md

 ### Password Prompt

-The script will prompt for the Splunk password securely via the terminal, so it does not need to be passed as a command-line argument.
+The script prompts for the Splunk password via the terminal.

 ### Example Usage